Planting fruits and vegetables

 6

-When the seedlings have reached a height of about 7-8 cm you must remove them from the pan carefully to avoid damaging the roots.
+When the seedlings have reached a height of about 7-8 cm, you must remove them from the pan carefully to avoid damaging the roots.
 For proper growth, you must maintain high soil humidity throughout the growth cycle of the plant.
+Additionally, consider applying a balanced fertilizer every few weeks to support healthy growth.

 7